Mystery House

-Mystery House is an adventure game released by On-Line Systems in 1980.
+Mystery House is an adventure game released by On-Line Systems on May 5, 1980.
 It was designed, written and illustrated by Roberta Williams, and programmed by Ken Williams for the Apple II.
 Mystery House is the first graphical adventure game and the first game produced by On-Line Systems, the company which would evolve into Sierra On-Line.
 It is one of the earliest horror video games.

 Plot

 The game starts near an abandoned Victorian mansion.
 The player is soon locked inside the house with no other option than to explore.
 The mansion contains many interesting rooms and seven other people: Tom, a plumber; Sam, a mechanic; Sally, a seamstress; Dr. Green, a surgeon; Joe, a grave-digger; Bill, a butcher; Daisy, a cook.

 Initially, the player has to search the house in order to find a hidden cache of jewels.
 Soon, dead bodies (of the other people) begin appearing and it is obvious there is a murderer on the loose in the house.
 The player must discover who it is or become the next victim.